bondeje/dtlib/README.md

    - 2D/nD
 4) Interval tree
 5) Binary Indexed Tree
-6) B-tree (a generalization of but not necessarily encapsulating Binary Trees to keep the Binary Trees implementations as light and clear as possible)
+6) B-tree (a generalization of but not necessarily encapsulating Binary Trees to keep the Binary Tree implementations as light and clear as possible)
 7) Binomial Heap
 8) Pairing Heap
 9) Fibonacci Heap
+10) MinMaxTree